99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 You can make your API available for money to customers.
 We can config how much and fast they can access them, how many calls
 possible, use API Keys to identify them, callers pass the key in x-api-key header.
-Throttling default 10000 rps across all API, in case it happens Error 429 too many req.
+Throttling default 10000 rps across all API, in case it happens Error 429 too many requests.
 Can set Stage limit and Method limit to increase performance

 CloudWatch Logs: Log contains info about request/response body